A simple analytical model of magnetic jets: The jet structure

-We then compare our obtained magnetic field in the jet close to the horizon to that in a MAD disc.
+We then compare our obtained value of the poloidal magnetic field strength in the jet close to the horizon to that in a MAD disc, $B_z$.
 We follow the estimate of the MAD magnetospheric radius of equation (1) of \citet{Xie19},

-where in the second equality we used the jet power of equation (\ref{Pphi}) at the maximum flux and neglecting the numerical coefficient of 1.7.
+where in the second equality we used the jet power of equation (\ref{Pphi}) at the maximum flux and neglecting the numerical coefficient of 1.7, and $v_r$ is the accretion radial velocity.
 We note that $v_r$ will not be equal that for a usual accretion disc, given the `choked' nature of MAD accretion.
 We then compare this estimate at $r_{\rm disk}=r = r_{\rm H}$ to the $B'_{\rm p}$ of equation (\ref{Bp}).
-We find that their equality is obtained for
+We find that the equality is obtained for